Our family business has been celebrating fresh fish, simply cooked for nearly 50 years.

-From the beautiful coastlines and beaches of Padstow and Newquay in Cornwall to the enchanting heritage of Winchester there are plenty of reasons to visit us.
+From the beautiful coastlines and beaches of Padstow and Newquay in Cornwall to the enchanting heritage of Marlborough there are plenty of reasons to dine with us.

 STAY WITH US

-With the same style and luxury as the restaurants, our rooms and self-catering accommodation provide the perfect home away from home.
+With the same style and quality as the restaurants, our rooms and self-catering accommodation provide the perfect home away from home in Cornwall.

 WHERE IT BEGAN – THE HISTORY